sparkfun/eng_application/ETC/warm_fuzzy_answers.md

 6. What topics would you like to focus on while working with the engineering team?

-**Amongst the various tasks listed for this position, the ones that excited me the most were creating demo projects and writing code/tutorials.
+**Amongst the various tasks listed for this position, the ones that excite me the most are creating demo projects and writing code/tutorials.
 I could really see myself enjoying that.**